Industrial Design BFA

 In essence, you must be able to demonstrate the equivalent of the BFA in Industrial Design First-Year Design Stream.

-- How do you hope to have changed at the end of your time as an MSU ID student?
+First sample: Look ahead and address how you would hope to have changed at the end of your time as an MSU ID student.

 * Out-of-state applicants: Where long-distance travel for an in-person interview is prohibitive, the department will explore alternative options with an applicant.
 Special circumstances should be addressed with the Director of the Industrial Design major.